-- Genetic predisposition possible; 40% have family history of hidradentitis supperativa.
+- Genetic predisposition possible; 40% have a family history of hidradenitis supperativa.

-- Infection appears to be a result of inflammatory occlusion of ducts rather than the underlying process for hidradenitis supperativa.
+- Infection appears to be a result of inflammatory occlusion of ducts rather than the underlying process for hidradenitis suppurativa.

 - Microbiology: culture may yield mixed aerobic/anaerobic bacteria with S. epidermidis and S. aureus most commonly isolated.